Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 18. Fukui - Habutae Mochi

 Silky in texture and a reference to the region’s silk production history, Habutae Mochi is a special type of mochi from Fukui Prefecture.
-Typically in thin strips, these are made from rice flour and sugar (sometimes wrapped around soybean pastes).
+Typically in thin strips, these are made from rice flour and sugar (sometimes wrapped around soybean paste).

 19. Yamanashi - Fujisan Yokan